zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 }
 ```

 The `program` option can refer to a package folder to debug, or a file within that folder.
+This should be a full path and not relative.

 The `mode` parameter can be set to: